- Find Resources

 South Dakota

-South Dakota Advocacy Services is an independent, private, non-profit, tax exempt corporation designated by the Governor to assist in providing protection and advocacy services to eligible South Dakotans with disabilities.
-They offer services to people with physical disabilities, developmental disabilities as well as to those with mental illness.
-Such services include information and referral, self-advocacy training, rights education and training, non-legal advocacy services, and legal representation.
-For more information, call (800) 658-4782 (Voice/TTY) or e-mail sdas@sdadvocacy.com.
+Disability Rights South Dakota is an independent, private, non-profit, tax exempt corporation designated by the Governor to assist in providing protection and advocacy services to eligible South Dakotans with disabilities.
+They provide legal-based services to South Dakotans with disabilities and ensure that they are free from abuse, neglect, exploitation and discrimination.
+Additionally, we educate individuals with disabilities on self-advocacy and self-determination and provide information and training on the rights and inclusiveness of individuals with disabilities.
+For more information, call (800) 658-4782 (Voice/TTY) or e-mail drsd@drsdlaw.org.

 Tennessee

-Disability Law & Advocacy Center of Tennessee (DLAC) advocates for the rights of Tennesseans with disabilities to ensure they have an equal opportunity to be productive and respected members of our society.
+Disability Rights Tennessee advocates for the rights of Tennesseans living with disabilities and/or mental illness to ensure they have an equal opportunity to be productive and respected members of our society.
 Direct services include Information and materials referrals to programs and services, training and technical assistance, investigations of abuse and neglect, negotiation and mediation remedies,information to develop self advocacy skills, individual or systems advocacy and individual or class action litigation.
 For more information, call (800) 342-1660.

 Texas